 A Look at Compilation Albums

-Collections of music we've never heard or that remind us of music we've loved
+Collections of music we've never heard or of music we've loved

 A compilation album is a general term used to refer to a music release made of up of songs that not intended to be viewed as a single work.
 Compilation albums are frequently referred to as "comps" and are often comprised of tracks by various artists.
 However, they can sometimes feature a single artist, but this is not the norm.
 A single artist release includes soundtracks, label samples, and theme albums.